beeches-anode/jazzpracticepro-website/help/helpAiFeedback.md

 The **AI Feedback Hub** provides intelligent insights and suggestions based on your practice and other learning activities.
 It helps you reflect on your progress, plan your practice, and get personalized ideas for improvement.

 The **AI Feedback Hub** is not intended to replace teachers.
 We've found that the ideas and responses from AI are useful and generally relevant, but they're not intended to act as a complete tool.
 Treat the responses as interesting sources of ideas and frankly, a bit of fun!

 ---

 ## How It Works

-- The AI runs **entirely on your device** using the Gemini API (client-side)
-- Your activity data is **never sent to a server** — privacy-first by design
-- It analyzes your practice notes, time allocation, and patterns to provide personalized feedback

-For more details about privacy and data handling, see our [AI Privacy Policy](ai-privacy).
+- In normal operation, JazzPracticePro uses a **hybrid AI model**:
+  - **Client-side streaming** from Google's Gemini for fast, responsive results
+  - **Serverless credit control** to check availability, reserve a credit, and confirm or refund usage
+- No practice content is stored by our servers; credit endpoints do not persist your prompts or responses.

+For details, see the website privacy page and in‑app privacy banner on AI screens.

 ---